 Goda turned to her slowly.
 To Kanna’s surprise, a strange little smirk had come over her face, but in her eyes there was an edge of confusion, too.
 “You Upperlanders and your romantic notions,” she said dismissively—but she said nothing else after that.

 * * *

 When the caverns had fallen into complete silence, and they had waited in the belly for what felt like too long to Kanna, Goda finally gave them the signal to get up.
 By the time she picked up the lantern again, the filament had become a dull spot of light, and it did little to illuminate their way back out of the tunnel.
 Kanna could only make out the vague outline of the Samma Flower on the ground as they passed.

-Goda had turned out the light after they had left the cavern and began making their way down the crag—but even without its dim shine, Kanna could see everything in the moonlight.
+Goda had turned out the light after they had left the cavern and started their way down the crag, but even without its dim shine, Kanna could see everything in the moonlight.

-She could see the woman who was waiting for them when they reached the bottom.
+In particular, she could see that a woman was waiting for them when they reached the bottom.

-The robes were jet black instead of white, which served to soothe Kanna’s nerves at first, but then she recognized the face.
-Her stomach dropped; she didn’t even fully know why, but it may have been because of the way both Goda and the boy stiffened beside her.
+The stranger’s robes were jet black instead of white, which served to soothe Kanna’s nerves at first, but then she recognized the face.
+Kanna’s stomach dropped.
+She didn’t know why she felt so nervous, but it may have been because of the way both Goda and the boy stiffened beside her.

 “Parama,” the woman in black said, smiling pleasantly, “how is it that you’ve escaped me, only to fall into the hands of Goda Brahm?”